 Stop the Overeating Battle was a short-term therapy group for women who have binge eating disorder.
-I led ninety-five of these groups beginning in 1985, with follow-up therapy groups that began shortly afterward and continue today.
+I led ninety-five of these groups beginning in 1985, with ongoing weekly therapy groups that began shortly afterward and continue today.

 A focused commitment to providing the best professional care led me, in collaboration with other psychotherapists, to found Psychotherapy Saint Louis and the St. Louis Eating Disorders Network.

 I bring the same focus to the community education and graduate level courses I teach at local and national professional conferences.
 I enjoy speaking to community groups and providing supervision, consultation, and training for therapists, health care professionals, and educators.
 My expertise covers eating disorders, group psychotherapy, private practice development, and ethics.